Water carrier

 In late Qing dynasty Chengdu, there were over one thousand people who worked as water carriers.
 They not only performed their official duties, but also helped the elderly and sick who could not take care of themselves with housework.
 In the 1940s Chengdu water carriers still went barefoot to show that they go deep into the river to collect the purest water.

 Between the 16th and 19th centuries in Ottoman Turkey, dervishes called saka or sebiljee distributed water for charitable purposes.
 Among them were dervishes who sympathized with the Mevlevi order.

+In Paris, not all houses had running water up to the 20th century, with some supplied by public fountains.
+The poor carried water from there themselves; those who could afford it paid the water carrier.